In primo piano

 And the most boring?

 Can you describe your workplace?
-Is there something hanging on the walls of your studio?
+Is there something hanging on the walls of your office?

 Challenges and stakes

-What would be the first thing you would try to do as US Secretary of Health and Human Services?
+What would be the first thing you would try to do as Italian Health Minister?

 And as a Government’s Chief Scientific Adviser?